BeSpunky/angular-zen/wiki/angular-zen/RouterXModule/NavigationX.md

 2. Our router navigation calls
 3. The entity (or data structure) which corresponds to the route

-> This development is in ALPHA mode.
+> ⚠️ The `navigation-x` module is in PREVIEW mode.
 Implementation might change.
 Avoid using in production.
 >
 > Please provide feedback on the module.